Trend sports 2024

 "I started the running club a good month ago - and every Sunday the group gets bigger," says Emanuel.
 Young people in particular seem to enjoy running as a sport in combination with a coffee together afterwards.
 "I'm not the party type, so I prefer to meet people that way," says Emanuel.
 He set up the group to share the joy with others.
 "I don't get any money for it, I'm just happy when others have a good time."

 One of these people is 31-year-old physiotherapist Johanna Töscher.
 She is also amazed at how quickly the group has grown.
 "Last time, only half of them took part.
-I think it's good that the hype is going in the direction of sport and health," says Johanna.
+I think it's good that the hype is moving in the direction of sport and health," says Johanna.
 She herself goes running four times a week and is happy not to have to do one of the training sessions alone.
-When she's done, she gets together with the others to discuss training plans and the like.
+When she's finished, she gets together with the others to discuss training plans and the like.

 Popa does all the organizing via Instagram.
 Here they follow each other and post photos of their runs.
 The running-motivated group also wants to continue meeting up over the winter.
 And Emanuel proudly explains: "A woman from Carinthia was with us recently.
 She was so motivated afterwards that she now wants to start her own club in Villach."